MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/syms-cdm.md

 # SyMS Adapter Overview

-The SyMS adapter is the storage adapter that's used to interact with data in Sapse workspace.
+The SyMS adapter is the storage adapter that's used to interact with data in Synapse workspace.
 It provides the Common Data Model view of [Synapse](/azure/synapse-analytics/overview-what-is) workspace.

 **__Note:__** : SyMS adapter is in preview stage and few functionality might change in future.